Grammarly Review 2019: Is Grammarly worth it? A Human Editor Weighs In

 For example, you may use a word that is spelled correctly but is not the right word in the context of the paragraph.
 Or you may mention that someone has blonde hair in one paragraph and brown hair in the next.

 Grammarly would not pick up on these mistakes, but a good human editor would.

-The thing is that English is a tricky language to write well in, and it’s even trickier to proofread.
+English is a tricky language to write well in, and it’s even trickier to proofread.

 English has flexible grammar rules and the elements to good writing and good storytelling are highly contextual.
 Human eyes will always be superior to the rigidity of automatic tools.